Arcandrus/milestone-2/README.md

 **Winning the Game**

 Once all paris are found the game will tell you you've won and generate a score based on difficulty level and time taken, then a modal will allow the player to enter thier name, which will be saved locally along with thier score.
-This information is stored locally.
 Save score modal shown below.

 ![](./readme-assets/save_score_modal.png)